 Hills Bank has solutions available such as our Savers Club account and Simple Change program!
-Both are a great option for a personal savings or emergency fund account.
+Both are great options for personal savings or emergency fund accounts.
 Visit HillsBank.com to learn more about our Savers Club account and/or Simple Change program.

-Stay tuned for Part 2 of our Healthy Money Habits series about ways to keep on top of your financial trends.
+Stay tuned for Part 2 of our Healthy Money Habits series for ways to keep on top of your financial trends.
 What tips help you to pay yourself first?
-Share your successes in the comments below!

 View the complete 4-Part Healthy Money Habits Series: